2,050: Conflict of Interest Policy

 - Compensation from non-publicly traded companies, non-profit institutions, and governmental organizations: Disclose if the aggregate value of compensation received from a U.S. or foreign non-publicly traded company, non-profit institution, or governmental organization exceeded $5,000 in the 12 months preceding the disclosure; or it is anticipated that the aggregate value of compensation from a U.S. or foreign non-publicly traded company or non-profit institution will exceed $5,000 in the 12-month period following the disclosure.

-- Salary, royalties, or other remuneration paid by the University to employee when she/he is currently employed or otherwise appointed by the University.
+- Salary or other remuneration paid by the University to employees who are currently employed or otherwise appointed by the

 External Relationships That Must Be Disclosed